PROJECT · TOK0 / FIELD COMPRESSION UNIT

 Threading model

-tok0 is single-threaded by design.
-There is no tokio, no async-std, no futures.
-The metering writer runs on a dedicated background thread connected via mpsc, and that’s the entire concurrency story.
+tok0 is single-threaded.
+No tokio, no async-std, no futures.
+The metering writer runs on a dedicated background thread connected via mpsc — that’s the only concurrency.
 Everything else is synchronous, blocking I/O.

-This is a deliberate constraint, not an oversight.
-Async runtimes add 5–10ms of cold-start time we cannot afford for a tool that wraps every shell call.
-Single-threaded execution also makes the pipeline trivially deterministic and the binary 30% smaller.
+This is intentional.
+Async runtimes add 5–10ms of cold-start time we can’t afford for a tool that wraps every shell call.
+Single-threaded execution also keeps the pipeline trivially deterministic and the binary 30% smaller.

 Build flags